AIMYII/Starbound-Legacy-Edition/Contributing.md

   - Check the Notable Changes notes to see added weapons, removed assets, and other lost content.

-**WIP:**
-  - If you found a removed asset, please search for when it was added into the game.

-  - For example, the Cerulium Ore was added during the "Rampaging Koala" update.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Removed assets from the game:**